Gota7/GotaGuide/ProgrammingLanguage/grammar.md

     doThing(otherVar);
 }
 ```
 Rules are declared in terms of Tokens (never Fragments), and are the most complicated part.
 They usually depend on other Rules to define.
 For example, let us look at the `if` statement in its entirety.
 We always start with an `if` Token, then a `(`, next another Rule that will result in a boolean value, followed by a `)`, then either a single code statement, or code nested inside of `{` and `}`.
 Notice that there are conditions in this alone.
 We could define our Rule as `if (conditionalExpression)` followed by either `codeStatement` or `{ anyNumberOfCodeStatements }`.
 In the example above, we know it is the 2nd outcome as there are curly brackets with multiple code statements inside.
-We will not bother to define a `conditionalExpression` or `codeStatement` rule yet, as they can become fairly complicated for this example.
-For now, try and see if you can define a Rule for each of the two lines of code inside the if statement in terms of Tokens or names of other rules.
+We will not bother to define a `conditionalExpression` or `codeStatement` Rule yet, as they can become fairly complicated for this example.
+For now, try and see if you can define a Rule for each of the two lines of code inside the if statement in terms of Tokens or names of other Rules.
 Make sure to label each part as either a Token or Rule.
 <details>
     <summary>1st Line</summary>
     `variableName TOKEN` `assignmentOperator RULE` `valueExpression RULE` `; TOKEN` I know this seems like cheating, since there are only two Tokens (variable name and semicolon), but a lot of programming is indeed abstract.
 I know you could write variables a Rule since you could do `name.item`, but for now let's assume variable names are Tokens.
 Assignment Operator is a Rule since `*=` is a Token, but all the operators would make up a Rule.